 In some circumstances, we may decide to grow our business through the acquisition of businesses and technologies rather than through internal development.
-The identification of suitable acquisition candidates can be difficult, time consuming and costly, and we may not be able to successfully complete identified acquisitions, including the recently announced proposed acquisition of Shanghai Han Xiang New Energy Technology Co., Ltd. (commonly known as, and referred to herein, as "HX Tracker").
+The identification of suitable acquisition candidates can be difficult, time consuming and costly, and we may not be able to successfully complete identified acquisitions, including the recently announced proposed acquisition of HX Tracker.
 The risks we face in connection with acquisitions include, but are not limited to:

-- diversion of management time and focus from operating our business to addressing acquisition integration challenges; - retention of key employees from the acquired company; - failure to realize long-term value and synergies from the acquisition; - failure to realize incremental revenue that was anticipated to result from the acquisition; - synchronization and integration of the operations of the acquired company with our operations, including blending of corporate cultures; - assumption of liabilities for activities of the acquired company before the acquisition; and - litigation or other claims in connection with the acquisition, including claims from terminated employees, customers, former stockholders or other third parties.
+- diversion of management time and focus from operating our business to addressing acquisition integration challenges; - retention of key employees from the acquired company; - failure to realize long-term value and synergies from the acquisition;

+- failure to realize incremental revenue that was anticipated to result from the acquisition; - synchronization and integration of the operations of the acquired company with our operations, including blending of corporate cultures; - assumption of liabilities for activities of the acquired company before the acquisition; and - litigation or other claims in connection with the acquisition, including claims from terminated employees, customers, former stockholders or other third parties.

 Our failure to address these risks or other risks encountered in connection with currently contemplated or future acquisitions and investments could cause us to fail to realize the anticipated benefits of these acquisitions or investments and incur unanticipated liabilities, or otherwise harm our business.
 Currently contemplated or future acquisitions also could result in dilutive issuances of our equity securities, the incurrence of debt, contingent liabilities or amortization expenses, any of which could harm our financial condition.
-For example, we intend to fund the acquisition of HX Tracker with \$4.3 million of cash and approximately 1.4 million shares of our common stock and intend to offer an earn-out to the sellers of 1.6 million shares of our common stock, which will vest based on the satisfaction of certain performance metrics.
+For example, we intend to fund the acquisition of HX Tracker with \$4.3 million of cash and approximately 1.4 million shares of our common stock and an earn-out to the sellers of approximately 1.6 million shares of our common stock, which will vest based on the satisfaction of certain performance metrics.
 Also, the anticipated benefits of any acquisitions may not materialize.
 Any of these risks, if realized, could materially and adversely affect our business, financial condition and results of operations.